 The Keith-Albee Theatre in downtown Huntington, West Virginia opened to the public on May 7, 1928.
 Brothers A. B. and S. J. Hyman built the Keith Albee, with Thomas Lamb as the architect, and added it to their list of theaters along with the State, Orpheum and Huntington.
 The new theater was constructed under the supervision of vaudeville tycoons B. F. Keith and Edward Albee.
 The theater became part of their Keith-Albee circuit, the premier vaudeville tour on the East Coast of the United States.
 American vaudeville was a type of theatre performance that was popular from the 1880s to the 1930s, that showcased different specialty acts such as comedy and burlesque.
 The Scottish-born architect Thomas W. Lamb designed 153 other theaters around the world; unfortunately, only forty-three of these theaters are still open.
 Seventy-one have been demolished, and the rest will depend upon preservationists for restoration or they will share the same fate.

 The Keith Albee includes the atmospheric elements that became popular in the largest theaters of the day.
 The ceiling is designed to resemble the night sky, complete with small lights were placed in the ceiling to resemble stars.
 The design also implements intricate gold plasterwork, chandeliers, smoking rooms, and fireplaces in the bathrooms.
-Lamb exceeded his original $250,000 dollar budget to over $2 million dollars which was quite a sizable sum in 1928.The Keith-Albee Theatre, was dubbed a “temple of amusement” by Huntington’s Herald-Dispatch newspaper.
+Lamb exceeded his original $250,000 dollar budget to over $2 million dollars which would have been considered a sizable sum of money in 1928.The Keith-Albee Theatre was dubbed a “temple of amusement” by Huntington’s Herald-Dispatch newspaper.
 In addition to its famous name, the theater boasted the most luxurious modern accommodations with a new ventilation system, Wurlitzer organ, 8-piece orchestra, and about 20 ushers with their signature red and gold uniforms.
-The opening day performance on May 8, 1928 featured performer Rae Samuels, nicknamed the “Blue Streak of Vaudeville” for her versatile acting ability..
+The opening day performance on May 8, 1928, featured performer Rae Samuels, nicknamed the “Blue Streak of Vaudeville” for her versatile acting ability.

 Sources1.
 “History -.”
 Accessed October 27, 2016. http://keithalbee.com/history/.
 2. “Keith-Albee Performing Arts Center Joins National Trust for Historic Preservation.”
 August 28, 2014.
 Accessed October 27, 2016. http://www.huntingtonnews.net/93875.
 3. “West Virginia Historic Theatre Trail.”
 Accessed October 27, 2016. http://www.wvcommerce.org/App_Media/Assets/images/tourism/thingstodo/history/trails/wv-historict-theatre-trail-brochure.pdf.